Electromagnetic Navigation Bronchoscopy

 Another proposed enhancement to standard bronchoscopy is electromagnetic navigation bronchoscopy (ENB).
 This technology uses CT scans to improve the ability of standard bronchoscopic procedures to reach lesions in the periphery of the lungs.
 The InReach™ system was the first ENB system cleared for marketing by FDA.
 The three phases of the procedure using the InReach system are as follows:

 Once the navigation catheter is in place, any endoscopic tool can be inserted through the channel in the catheter to the target.
 This includes insertion of transbronchial forceps to biopsy the lesion.
 In addition, the guide catheter can be used to place fiducial markers.
 Markers are loaded in the proximal end of the catheter with a guide wire inserted through the catheter.

 Several additional navigation software-only systems have been cleared for marketing by FDA through the 510(k) process.
 These include:

-The policy was created in November 2009 and was based on a review of the literature.
-An updated literature search was performed for the period November 2012 through November 26, 2013.
-All published studies on electromagnetic navigation bronchoscopy (ENB) described in this review have used the superDimension InReach™ system.
-The literature on use of ENB as a diagnostic aid and for placement of fiducial markers is described next.
+The policy was created in November 2009 and was based on a review of the scientific literature.
+The policy was updated regularly with searches of the MEDLINE database.
+Most recently, the literature was reviewed through November 3, 2014.
+The literature on use of electromagnetic navigation bronchoscopy (ENB) as a diagnostic aid and for placement of fiducial markers is described next.

 ENB for the Diagnosis of Pulmonary Lesions and Mediastinal Lymph Nodes